10 Tips For First Year Computer Science Engineering Students

 But if you are getting decent grades then you are good to go, you shouldn’t focus more on grades instead you should be working on your skills in the remaining time.
 You will not get a job because you were a topper in your university, you will get a job when you have good practical knowledge not only on the basis of your theoretical knowledge.

 3. Learn Smartly According to College Curriculum

-Some students think like if they will be having data structure and algorithm subject in their second year, they are going to learn it in the second year as it is in their syllabus, so they don’t need to worry about that subject right now.
+Some students think like if they will be having the data structure and algorithm subject in their second year, they are going to learn it in the second year as it is in their syllabus, so they don’t need to worry about that subject right now.

-So, you should learn those topics beforehand, practice them using competitive sites and even the practice you will do, (rating or stars you will get) you can showcase that in your resume which is going to increase your chances of being selected for interviews.
+So, you should learn those topics beforehand, practice them using competitive sites, and even the practice you will do, (rating or stars you will get) you can showcase that in your resume which is going to increase your chances of being selected for interviews.

-You should select those subjects from which questions are mostly asked in interviews or GATE(if you’re planning for higher studies), so that you can prepare those subjects properly.
+You should select those subjects from which questions are mostly asked in interviews or GATE (if you’re planning for higher studies) so that you can prepare those subjects properly.

 4. Work on Your Communication and Writing Skills